 Six Simple Steps to Improve Software Security by Reducing Code Errors

 Most flaws in software result in quality problems that can lead to security vulnerabilities.
-Incremental changes in functional and quality testing, however, can lead to improved software quality and security while also reducing costs.
+However, incremental changes in functional and quality testing can lead to improved software quality and security while also reducing costs.

-“Two-thirds of problems in software are because somebody did something wrong, like not properly validating user input, that led to functional problems,” said Andrew Murren, CISSP, CSSLP, Sila Solutions Group, a technology and management consultancy, Arlington, VA.
+“Two-thirds of problems in software are because somebody did something wrong.
+For example, like not properly validating user input, that led to functional problems,” said Andrew Murren, a cybersecurity engineer at Sila Solutions Group, a technology and management consultancy.

 The root causes of approximately 67 percent of software security weaknesses and potential vulnerabilities are functional issues.
 Studies done by the Software Engineering Institute (SEI), a federally funded research and development center at Carnegie Mellon University, have found a direct relationship between software quality and software security.
 Studies have also determined that:

-Here are six steps software developers can take to improve security through quality.
+Here are six steps software developers can take to improve software security through quality.

-- Test for things you don’t want (negative testing) not just what you want (positive testing): Testing must include tests for mistakes by users (such as typing a ”q” instead of ”1” for a phone number, for example) and when things go wrong (such as when a file cannot be opened).
+Test for things you don’t want (negative testing), not just what you want (positive testing).
+Testing must include tests for mistakes by users (such as typing a ”q” instead of ”1” for a phone number).
+Or when things go wrong (such as when a file cannot be opened).

-- Take advantage of code reviews: Peer reviews can catch more than half of all defects, they help enforce the use of consistent coding standards, and are useful as a learning and training tool.
+Take advantage of code reviews.
+Peer reviews can catch more than half of all defects, they help enforce consistent coding standards, and are useful as a learning and training tool.

-- Add security related requirements and test cases from the very beginning of the process: Classify security requirements, such as input validation, as functional requirements instead of non-functional requirements.
+Add security-related requirements and test cases from the beginning of the process.
+Classify security requirements, such as input validation, as functional requirements instead of non-functional requirements.
 Develop use cases (what you want), misuse cases (what you don’t want), and abuse cases (what an attacker could do).
-Include white lists (what is allow) instead of black lists (what is not allowed).
+Include whitelists (what is allowed) instead of blacklists (what is not allowed).
 Don’t trust anyone or anything until it is verified, and use approved encryption for data-at-rest and data-in-transit.